HaozeChang/HaozeChang.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year undergradute student from the School of Electronic and Information Engineering, Harbin Institute of Technology([HIT](https://www.hit.edu.cn/)).
-I graduated from the School of Communication Engineering of Hangzhou Dianzi University.I received scholarships (covering the top 40%) for four consecutive years during my undergraduate studies and was the University's Outstanding Graduate.
+I am a second year postgraduate student from the School of Electronic and Information Engineering, Harbin Institute of Technology([HIT](https://www.hit.edu.cn/)).
+I graduated from the School of Communication Engineering of Hangzhou Dianzi University.
+I received scholarships (covering the top 40%) for three consecutive years during my undergraduate studies and was the University’s Outstanding Graduate.

-My personal research interest includes Generative AI (GAN, diffusion based model), LVM(Large Vision Model), Semantic Communication.
-My topic now is source-channel joint coding based on 6G communication.
+My personal research interest includes 3D computer vision, Generative AI (GAN, diffusion based model), Semantic Communication(Theme of thesis).
+My research topic now is indoor visual localization based on image semantic communication.

 I was advised by Professor [MaLin](https://homepage.hit.edu.cn/malin)  .